On the Service Rate Region of Reed-Muller Codes: Problem Statement

 \begin{proposition}( \cite{SRR:lySV2025}) For any vector $\boldsymbol{\lambda} = (\lambda_1, \lambda_2, \dots, \lambda_k)$ in the service region $\srr$,

 Moreover, if $I$ is any subset of $[k]$ and $\Gamma'$ is the $I$-induced subgraph of $\Gamma_{\mathbf{G}}$, then also

 \end{proposition} The proposition above establishes that the size of any (fractional) vertex cover serves as an upper bound on the sum rate of any achievable vector \( \boldsymbol{\lambda} \).
 We will later show that in scenarios where most hyperedges have large cardinality and exhibit complex overlap—as perfectly exemplified by Reed--Muller codes—this bound provides a simple yet tight estimate of the achievable sum rate.
 Importantly, it allows us to bypass the complicated task of analyzing edge matchings by working instead with vertex covers.
+We illustrate all the mentioned concepts in the following example.